MuhammadAbdullah54321/MuhammadAbdullah54321/README.md

 - 👋 Hi, I’m Muhammad Abdullah
+- 👀 I’m interested in ....
+-   React-Native,
+-   AWS Amplify,
+-   Elasticsearch,
-- 👀 I’m interested in mobile development using React-Native, I have 2+ years of experience in Mobile Development.
-I have worked on differnet proejcts, both alone and in teams as well.
+-   GraphQL, 2+ years of experience in Mobile Development.
+I have worked proejcts, both alone and in teams as well.
-- 💞️ I have good experience in using AWS Amplify as backend for mobile apps.
+- 💞️ I have solid experience in AWS Amplify as backend for mobile apps.
 I also have experience in publishing apps on both Apple App Store as well as Google Play Sore
+-
 - 📫 You can reach me on abdullahpakistan54321@gmail.com

 <!---